 Today’s reader mail presents us with a great question about wrap dresses for the office… specifically, how to keep a wrap dress closed!
 Here’s her question:

 I am continually more frustrated with trying to monitor my wrap dresses to ensure that the flap upon my lap/knees is “closed.”
 Do the readers have any suggestions?
 There is never enough “wrap” fabric to have it sewn shut along the other seam as some dresses are pre-made that way.
 I’m on the verge of tossing all my wraps.
 Thoughts?

-- Wear a black, plain slip — no lace — beneath it.
+- Wear a black, plain slip — no lace — beneath it — like this one.

 - Safety pins — you can pin the top of the dress closed; we’ve also placed a safety pin around the mid-thigh mark of the wrap.